microsoft/autogen/samples/tools/webarena/README.md

 ## Installing WebArena

-WebArena can be installed by following the instructions from the [WebArena github](git@github.com:web-arena-x/webarena.git)
+WebArena can be installed by following the instructions from [WebArena's GitHub repository](git@github.com:web-arena-x/webarena.git)

 If using WebArena with AutoGen there is a clash on the versions of OpenAI and some code changes are needed in WebArena to be compatible with AutoGen's OpenAI version.